-- Masses are always handled using tweezers (preferred) or lint-free gloves. - When not in use, masses will be stored in their designated container. - If damage is suspected, the mass(es) will be taken out of service.
+- Masses are always handled using tweezers (preferred) or lint-free gloves. - When not in use, masses will be stored in their designated container with a calibration sticker applied. - If damage or out of tolerance is suspected, the mass(es) will be taken out of service and marked as such.
 Notify the Technical Lead or discipline supervisor.
+Calibration is required to determine if the reference mass may be returned the device to service.

-Balance Calibration Requirements
+Balance Calibration Technical Requirements